Skip to main content Skip to footer

 HealthcarePatient wait time, bed occupancy, readmission ratePatient outcomes, capacity management

-Effective dashboards follow the five-second rule: users should understand operational status within five seconds of viewing.
+Effective dashboards follow the five-second rule: anyone viewing them should immediately understand operational health.

-• Prominent placement: critical health metrics appear first.
+• Prominent placement: Critical health metrics appear first and receive visual priority.

-• Drill-down capability: summary widgets link to detailed data.
+• Drill-down capability: Summary widgets link directly to detailed supporting data.

 AI-powered insights and automation